 You can easily resend messages thanks to message history.
 Just press

-bottom to navigate inside the history and then press
+down to navigate inside the history and then press

 Enter to resend the selected message.

-Contextual menu reachable features
+Context menu reachable features

 Roll some dice

-Chat window is also where you can roll dice by sending commands.
+The chat window is also where you can roll dice by sending commands.

 & marks a secret command.
 Only you can see the result.